LindsayFarias/Test-repository/README.md

 ### npm

 - Don't worry for now about how npm works.
-Just know that when `npm install` is run from the command line, the packages listed in `package.json` will be automatically installed to a `node_modules` directory.
+Just know that when `npm install` is run  from the command line,the packages listed in `package.json` will be automatically installed to a `node_modules` directory.
   - [ ] If you don't have npm installed on your system, install it by running `brew install node`. npm is installed for you when you install Node.
   - [ ] Use npm to install dependancies by running the following command from the root directory of the repo: `npm install`.